aibartt/Connection_Lab_Aibar/Three.jsProject/README.md

 	widthSegments — number of horizontal segments.
 Minimum value is 3, and the default is 32. heightSegments — number of vertical segments.
 Minimum value is 2, and the default is 16.

-Hence by increasing the widthSegments and heightSegments variables I got the smoother sphere geometry instead of polygonic sphere.
+Hence by increasing the widthSegments and heightSegments variables to value 50, I got the smoother sphere geometry instead of polygonic sphere.

    ![](images/4.png)